 The immediate requirement to support our clients and deliver on projects has taken up the majority of all our time.
 We are an agile industry and working from home with excellent collaboration software has made de-mobilising from our offices relatively easy.
 However, interpreting the changing social distancing policies for site safety, the application of furlough, and considering the future workplace have been issues we have all had to grapple with.
 Like many, I have found ACE’s close involvement with government, breadth of contacts across the industry, and agility in producing guidance a terrific source of insight.
 Through the Navigating COVID-19 webinars, members have benefited from ACE translating complex policy issues into practical actions – vital for any busy leader looking for answers and short on time.

 I haven’t been the only one to appreciate this work – the record-breaking visitor numbers to the ACE website, webinar sign-ups and guidance downloads are testament to how valued this support has been.
-Through the regular SME Forum and large consultancy group virtual meetings, ACE has created safe spaces for business leaders to share their personal insights into the unique circumstances we’re facing with peers.
+Through the regular SME and large consultancy forum's virtual meetings, ACE has created safe spaces for business leaders to share their personal insights into the unique circumstances we’re facing with peers.

 ACE has created safe spaces for business leaders to share their personal insights into the unique circumstances we’re facing with peers Paul Reilly